 M.S.
 Program Time-to-Degree

 Students typically complete courses in three or four quarters.
-Thesis research must be completed by the end of their second year.
-Students are expected to receive their degree within two years (six quarters) from admission into the program, and must be registered continuously or on approved leave of absence during this period.
+The thesis research must be completed by the end of the second year.
+Students are expected to receive their degree within two years (six quarters) from admission into the program and must be registered continuously or on an approved leave of absence during this period.
 Students who do not register or take an official leave of absence lose their student status.